grame-cncm/faust/architecture/smartKeyboard/README.md

 cutoff = fingerY*1960+40; // mapping
 ```

 The two following sections give an overview of the different [configuration keys](#smartkeyboard-configuration-keys) and [standard parameters](#smartkeyboard-standard-parameters) that can be used with `SmartKeyboard` interfaces.
 Also, the [Additional Resources](#additional-resources) section provides links to tutorials on how to design various kinds of instruments using this system.
 We recommend you to check these resources since complex mappings (that are not presented here) can be created by combining different interface configurations with specific uses of standard parameters.
-[Example codes](#TODO) can be found in the `/examples/smartKeyboard` folder of the Faust distribution.
+Example codes can be found in the `/examples/smartKeyboard` folder of the Faust distribution.
 Finally, the [Compilation](#compilation) section demonstrates how to compile Faust codes such as the one presented above using `faust2smartkeyb`.

 ## SmartKeyboard Configuration Keys

 This section presents the different configurations keys of `SmartKeyboard` and their function.
 For practical use cases, check the [Additional Resources](#additional-resources) section.
-Additionally, [example codes](#TODO) can be found in the `/examples/smartKeyboard` folder of the Faust distribution.

 ### `Inter-Keyboard Slide`